 Amy is an experienced arts administrator, strategic planner, marketer and fundraiser.
 She holds degrees from DePaul University and Columbia College Chicago.
 Named a Champion of Change for Arts Education by President Obama!
 She plays oboe, flute, alto sax and guitar and has a passion for chamber music.

 Scott Sikkema, Education Director

 Scott is Education Director at CAPE.
 He has oversight for all programs, partnerships, professional development, and research.
 Scott spearheaded CAPE’s development of research as an aesthetic and pedagogical practice, and he led discussions with staff, artists, and teachers towards articulating the CAPE model of the Artist/Researcher.

-    Michelle Green Arnson, Communications Manager
+Michelle Green Arnson, Communications Consultant